- Mental Health»

 Thinking of Aging Ages Us

 After an evening facial massage and pickling with night creams, in a desperate need for a "facial recycling", to bed we go - only to scare ourselves with our looks the next morning.
-What never crossed our mind the night before was how every new impression about our getting older is the very cause of it.
+What never crossed our mind the night before was how every new impression about our getting older is contributing to the very cause of it.

 That awareness of the passage of time and of our chronological age really does a number on the way we look.
 Add to it some new layers of stress accumulating their effects on top of those of before, and you got yourself a sure formula for a faster rate of aging.